 Sample projects that were launched with VAPG funds include:

-Read more about how VAPG has helped provide new and increased marketing opportunities for farmers, spurred rural economic development, and provided consumers with more food choices by viewing a complete list of previous Value-Added Producer Grant award recipients:
+Read more about how VAPG is helping to provide new and increased marketing opportunities for farmers, spurring rural economic development, and providing consumers with more food choices by viewing a complete list of previous Value-Added Producer Grant award recipients:

 How to Apply and Program Resources